SumiSastri/dev-blogs/docs/data-infrastructures/part3-monoliths-vs-microservices.md

 A monorepo often has one single package manager - like [lerna](https://github.com/lerna/lerna?utm_source=monorepo.tools) or `pnpm` - that updates all the packages in each repo with a single command in the root repository.

 There are other tools - Bazel from google, Gradle, Nx by Nrwl and Turborepo by Vercel.

-I personally have used both `lerna` and `pnpm` and have found them effective in managing related code bases in my side projects as well as at work on an enterprise level.
+I personally have used both `lerna` and `pnpm` and have found them effective in managing related code bases with my side projects as well as at work on an enterprise level.
+[Here is a link to my dev blogs home page](https://sumisastri.github.io/dev-blogs/)

 A multirepo (or a polyrepo) code bases distributed across different code repositories.